About TPA

 We know that time is your greatest challenge, so we cull through the latest data and research to find the gems that are relevant to you, your teachers, and your school.
 We make your job easier with:

-• Tennessee Principal and Principal magazine — find timely articles and promising practices to share, and gain the perspectives you need to lead your learning community efficiently.
+• Principal magazine - find timely articles and promising practices to share, and gain the perspectives you need to lead your learning community efficiently.

-• Timely, vetted online resources — Keep up with the latest leadership and education trends in our twice-weekly Principal Insights newsletter, and get ready-to-use resources for you and your staff in our monthly Communicator newsletter.
+• Timely, vetted online resources - keep up with the latest leadership and education trends in our membership updates, and get ready-to-use resources for you and your staff in our monthly Communicator and weekly Principal Insights newsletters.

-• Legislative updates — Stay up-to-date with all of the political decisions being made in Nashville and on the Hill that impact you, your teachers, and your students.
+• Legislative updates - stay up-to-date with all of the political decisions being made on the Hill that impact you, your teachers, and your students.

-• Free professional development webinars, online learning, and Virtual Book Talks — You and your staff can tap into knowledge from the leading names in the field.
+• Free professional development webinars, online learning communities, learning lessons, and podcasts - You and your staff can tap into knowledge from the leading names in the field.

 • Topical handouts for parents — Once a month, receive a downloadable Report to Parents, ready to go in English and Spanish.